oranenj/repmgr/docs/README.md

 Make any adjustments to the configuration files now, then start the standby server.

+*NOTE*: `repmgr standby clone` does not require `repmgr.conf`, however we recommend providing this as `repmgr` will set the `application_name` parameter in `recovery.conf` as value provided in `node_name`, making it easier to identify the node in `pg_stat_replication`.
+It's also possible to provide some advanced options for controlling the standby cloning process; see next section for details.

 ### Verify replication is functioning

 Connect to the primary server and execute: